learning-zone/angularjs-basics/README.md

  - Why to use AngularJS?
  - What are the advantage of AngularJS?
  - Please explain what is controller/model/view in angularjs?
- - Please tell about life cycle of angularjs application
+ - Please tell about life cycle of angularjs application?
+ - What is jQLite/jQuery Lite?
+ - How to access jQLite?
+ - What are the AngularJS features?
+ - When dependent modules of a module are loaded?
+ - What is Angular’s prefixes $ and $$?
+ - What are Filters in AngularJS?
+ - What are Directives in AngularJS?
+ - What is the role of ng-app, ng-init and ng-model directives?
+ - What are different ways to invoke a directive?
+ - What is restrict option in directive?
+ - Can you define multiple restrict options on a directive?

 ### 2. Architecture